tchajed/sys-verif-fa25/docs/notes/atomic_specs.md

 Let's remember what the spec would look like without concurrency, if there were no locks but also the integer didn't need to be shared between threads.

 We would start with a predicate `int_rep (l: loc) (x: w64) : iProp Σ` that related a pointer to an integer in GooseLang to an abstract value.
 We choose to use `w64` as the abstract value, but it could also be `Z`; this spec has the advantage that it automatically guarantees the value of the integer is less than $2^{64}$.
-The predicate would be very simple: `int_rep l x := l ↦[uint64T] #x` would be enough.
+The predicate would be very simple: `int_rep l x := l ↦ x` would be enough.

 Then the specification `wp_AtomicInt__Inc` would say